alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 Putting together a team of clever people takes time and costs a lot of money.
 It is hard to estimate just how much years of engineering are needed.

-But is this amount of money really necessary?
+But is a lot of money really necessary?
 We often find on social media like YouTube really bright people that create really complex projects on their own in a few months.
 So it is possible that one of these geniuses will replicate this project with a budget of a few thousand euros.
 Why not?